open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 <br/>

+If you maintain an *implementation* of a resource detector, i.e. if you have a class that `implements DetectorSync` (or the deprecated `Detector`) interface from `@opentelemetry/resources`, then please see the [section below for implementors of resource detectors](#-opentelemetryresources-changes-for-implementors-of-resource-detectors).

+- `class ... implements DetectorSync` -> see section below for implementation changes

 > [!NOTE]
 >
 > - In general, the OTel JS packages are trending away from exporting *classes* because that results in exporting types with internal details that inhibit later refactoring.
 See [#5283](https://github.com/open-telemetry/opentelemetry-js/issues/5283) for details.